quicwg/ops-drafts/draft-kuehlewind-quic-appman.md

 --- abstract

-This document discusses the applicability of the QUIC transport protocol, focusing on caveats impacting application protocol development and deployment over QUIC, and network operations involving QUIC traffic.
-It also describes the manageability of QUIC traffic on Internet-connected networks, blah blah blorg snarf.
+This document discusses the applicability and manageability of the QUIC transport protocol, focusing on caveats impacting application protocol development and deployment over QUIC, and network operations involving QUIC traffic.

 --- middle

 # Introduction

-frontmatter!!

-note that this document is only notes. remove this note when we have written a real draft.
+[EDITOR'S NOTE: This document contains notes toward a -00 revision of the QUIC applicability and manageability statement.
+Write some frontmatter, then remove this note when we have written a real draft.]

-# Terminology

-do we need this? mirja says no.

 # Applicability of QUIC

-note that applicability concerns mainly those aspects of the protocol that have an impact on the applications that run over QUIC.
+The QUIC transport is more suited to certain applications and deployment scenarios than others.
+The applicability of the protocol concerns mainly those aspects of the protocol that have an impact on the applications that run over QUIC.
+In the following subsections we discuss specific caveats to QUIC's applicability, and issues that application developers must consider when using QUIC as a transport for their application.

 ## The Necessity of TCP Fallback

-UDP blocking about five percent, application must be able to fall back to TCP over TLS. there are interface issues here: first, must work without stream multiplexing. second, crypto must work with vanilla TLS 1.3.
+QUIC uses UDP as a substrate for userspace implementation and port numbers for NAT and middlebox traversal.
+While there is no evidence of widespread, systematic disadvantage of UDP traffic compared to TCP {{Edeline16}}, somewhere between three {{Trammell16-RIPE}} five {{Swett16-MAPRG}} percent of networks simply block UDP traffic.
+All applications running on top of QUIC must therefore either be prepared to accept connectivity failure on such networks, or be engineered to fall back to TLS, or TLS-equivalent crypto, over TCP.
+These applications must operate, perhaps with impaired functionality, in the absence of features provided by QUIC not present in TLS over TCP: stream multiplexing,

+We hope that the deployment of a proposed standard version of the QUIC protocol will provide an incentive for these networks to permit QUIC traffic.
+Indeed, the ability to treat QUIC traffic statefully as in {{statefulness}}
+removes one network management incentive to block this traffic.
+In the intermediate-term future, QUIC may therefore be able to evolve into a general- purpose transport protocol for all applications, without this caveat.

 ## Zero RTT: Here There Be Dragons

-Zero RTT data must be treated specially by the application layer: it must be idempotent, as it may be retransmitted.
-Note that there is also a replay attack vector here, so the application layer protocol must also be defined in such a way to eliminate the utility of a replay attack using zero RTT data.

-## Other Shiny Crypto Stuff?

-what happens when we have
+QUIC provides for 0-RTT connection establishment (see section 3.2 of
+{{I-D.ietf-quic-transport}}).
+However, data in the frames contained in the first packet of a such a connection must be treated specially by the application layer.
+Since a retransmission of these frames resulting from a lost acknowledgment may cause the data to appear twice, either the application- layer protocol has to be designed such that all such data is treated as idempotent, or there must be some application-layer mechanism for recognizing spuriously retransmitted frame and dropping them.

+[EDITOR'S NOTE: discuss defenses against replay attacks using 0-RTT data.]

 ## Stream versus Flow Multiplexing

-Since stream multiplexing is implemented within the crypto veil, it is not visible to the network. therefore it is not useful for differentiating streams in terms of network treatment. in this case, use different five-tuples instead. this isn't a big deal due to low costs of setting up a new connection.
+QUIC's stream multiplexing feature allows applications to run multiple streams over a single connection associated at a point in time with a single five- tuple.
+Streams are meaningful only to the application; since stream information is carried inside QUIC's encryption boundary, no information about the stream(s) whose frames are carried by a given packet is visible to the network, so stream multiplexing is not useful for differentiating streams in terms of network treatment.

+Different QUIC traffic requiring different network treatment should therefore be carried over different five-tuples (i.e. multiple connections).
+If this functionality is deemed important, the protocol's rebinding functionality (see section 3.7 of {{I-D.ietf-quic-transport}}) could be extended to allow multiple five-tuples to share a connection ID simultaneously, instead of sequentially.

 # Manageability of QUIC

-note that manageability concerns mainly those aspects of the protocol that have an impact on the operations of devices that forward QUIC packets. here we concern ourselves primarily with QUIC's wire image, which we define as the information available in the unencrypted packet header in each QUIC packet, and the dynamics of that information.
+The properties of transport-layer protocols have an effect on the operations and management of the networks that carry them.
+This section discusses those aspects of the QUIC transport protocol that have an impact on the design and operation of devices that forward QUIC packets.
+This section is concerned primarily with QUIC's unencrypted wire image, which we define as the information available in the packet header in each QUIC packet, and the dynamics of that information.

 ## Versioning

-everything can change except the position and meaning of the version field.
+QUIC is a versioned protocol.
+Everything about the header format can change except the mechanism by which a receiver can determine whether and where a version number is present, and the meaning of the version number field itself.

+The rest of this document is concerned with the public header structure of the version of the QUIC transport document that is current as of this writing.

 ## Version xxx QUIC Public Header Structure